 Why is India Constructing Strategic Petroleum Reserves?

-Today, India has to import 83% crude oil of its requirement which constitute 25% of total Indian import bill.
+Today, India has to import 84% crude oil of its requirement which constitutes 25% of the total Indian import bill.
 The Petroleum Planning and Analysis Cell (PPAC), the oil ministry’s technical arm, said that the import bill of crude oil is estimated to increase by 42% from $88 billion in 2017-18 to $125 billion in 2018-19, considering the Indian basket crude oil price of $77.88/bbl and $/Rs. exchange rate of 72.22 for the balance part of the year.

 Let us know in this article that where and why India is making petroleum reserves in the country;